-Which is not true – but you still think it.
+Which isn’t true – but you still think it is.

-If, after practicing these techniques for a few weeks, you see no improvement you should seek help.
+If, after practising these techniques for a few weeks, you see no improvement you should seek help.
 Speak to a friend, family member, your GP or a counsellor.
-A 3rd party will often help you formulate your thoughts and set realistic targets to change the way you think.
+A third party will often help you formulate your thoughts and set realistic targets to change the way you think.

 Think “would I think the same of someone else?”
 If not, then don’t about yourself.